Palraj-Krishnasamy/jsontoxml/README.md

+About:
+This project is about to convert your json string into customized xml formats.

+Tech stack:

+java 1.7x
+maven 3.x

 How to compile and install:

 it is a maven project , so just clean and install and should be ready !